 National Herb Day (1st Saturday in May)

 One weird holiday on the first Saturday in May is National Herb Day.
-Check out the other weird May holidays!
+Check out the other strange holidays in May!

 Herbs have played an essential role in human history for thousands of years.
 These aromatic plants have contributed not only to our culinary experiences but also to our health and well-being.